You may wish to see an introductory page to this section or page one with overall images of the Ulu Cami (Great Mosque) of Divrigi first.

-Ulu Camii: northern Portal: details of its carvings
+Ulu Cami: northern portal: details of its carvings

 Floral motifs are common in Muslim art; they are usually associated with geometric motifs and calligraphy: the overall effect is very elaborate.
 In Divrigi floral motifs are an explosion of life; they are very detached from the background and actual plants seem to climb on the walls.
 Art historians have identified points in common with Indian monuments and even with the contemporary temples of Angkor.

-Ulu Camii: (left) western Portal; (right) its muqarna
+Ulu Cami: (left) western portal; (right) its muqarna

 The western portal is less deep and at the same time it projects more from the wall than the northern one.
 Its muqarna is based on complex curved lines and is characterized by several spherical objects.

-Ulu Camii: western Portal: (left) details of the columns at the sides of the entrance; (right) dove and eagle on the outer part of the portal
+Ulu Cami: western portal: (left) details of the columns at the sides of the entrance; (right) dove and double-headed eagle on the outer part of the portal

 |Other great mosques in this web site:|